Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 react-native link react-native-config
 {{< /highlight >}}

-Then create an Env file for each environnment in the root folder of the project, with the following suggested variables:
+Then create an Env file for each environment in the root folder of the project, with the following suggested variables:

 __.env.development__